By Angie Nelson

 Many people are now turning towards online Virtual Assistants (VAs) to perform the role traditionally assigned to personal assistants, administrative professionals, marketing departments and more.
 There are many reasons for this, including the chance to hire someone more qualified more easily, or a client may not need someone full-time or even on a regular basis.

-Entrepreneurship is not easy, and is a choice not to be made lightly.
+Entrepreneurship is not easy and is a choice not to be made lightly.
 Many startups can be tested alongside a traditional job on a part-time basis, migrating to full-time if they prove lucrative.
-There are a myriad more options for startups than the ones outlined here, however as many entrepreneurs choose one of these or a variant to begin with, they can be considered some of the most reliable ways to start a business on your own.
+There are tons of options for startups, however as many entrepreneurs choose one of these or a variant, to begin with, they can be considered some of the most reliable ways to start a business on your own.

 Angie Nelson has been a virtual assistant and serial blogger since 2007 when she took her future into her own hands and found a way to escape the corporate cubicle farm.
 Visit her site to find out how you too can become a Virtual Assistant to bloggers.

 This page includes affiliate links.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.